 Since 1984, the EPO has been setting aside reserves in the RFPSS so that it can fund its pension obligations.
 Since 2001, it has also been building up a reserve fund for LTC insurance.
 Since 2008, it has been doing the same for sickness insurance.
-A breakdown of the reserves per funded plan is disclosed in Note 14.
+A breakdown of the reserves for each of the funded plans is disclosed in Note 14.